mozilla/ca-policy/MaintenancePolicy.md

       [Applying for root inclusion in Mozilla
       products][how-to-apply-trust-bits];

-    * disabling a root is the act of turning off one or more of the three trust bits (Websites, Email, Code Signing), and may be requested by a representative of the CA or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][root-change-process];
+    * disabling a root is the act of turning off one or more of the trust bits (Websites, Email), and may be requested by a representative of the CA or a representative of Mozilla by submitting a bug report into the mozilla.org Bugzilla system, as described in the [Root Change Process][root-change-process];